soylent-grin/textext/report.md

 With ~24k crawled entries we get around 120k featuresets to train with.
 Train\test split ratio is 0.8.
 Accuracy for binary classification: with coreference step - 78%, without - 74%.
-Accuracy for non-binary classification is much more mess and not usable with current feature extraction model: with coreference step - 1.3%, without - 1.2%.
+Accuracy for non-binary classification is much more mess for current feature extraction model: with coreference step - 1.3%, without - 1.2%.
+This may be caused by indistinguishable features for different location types; however, the probability estimation of such classifier still may be useful.

 # Used tools